Smith recalls 29 years

 We had an expert to look at the organ that had been presented to the school by the Parents’ Association when the school was built at Shirley.
 He said that it was too old to move, and that anyway the hall at Newnham was too low to accommodate it.
 We tried to give it away, hampered slightly by not knowing to whom one should give something of this size.
 Anyway no-one wanted it, so we were reluctantly about to abandon it when there was a break-in, and the lead was stolen from the pipes.
 As that was the only part of the organ that might have had a use we put in an insurance claim.
 The assessor who came to look at it was sceptical, but we produced our tame negotiator who settled on our behalf for £16k, which came in well for the setting up of the new music department and recording studio.

 We were mainly concerned not to have destroyed anything that anyone might find useful and which we should not want ourselves on the new site.
 So I now have a bookcase made from the mahogany bookshelves in the head’s office, and some of the desks from the chemistry lab made excellent kitchen worktops for a colleague.
 We had the pictures and framed letters of John Ruskin reframed, and a charming painting of a French building – I think Chartres – valued.
-I’d have liked to have kept that when I came to leave but as it had been valued at £1,500 felt that it would be better not.
-We also of course took the war memorial plaque, and I am happy to say that, although there have been several changes to the college since my day, it is still there at Selsdon, hanging in the entrance foyer.
-The large photograph of John Ruskin that used to hang on the stairs, and which on my first visit to the school I thought looked just like Willie Rushton, hangs in the admin corridor.
+I’d have liked to have kept that when I came to leave but as it had been valued at not.
+Later I was given the opportunity to buy it by the governors and gladly accepted.
+We also of course took the war memorial plaque, and I am happy to say that, although there have been many changes to the college since my day, it is still there at Selsdon, hanging in the entrance foyer.
+The large photograph of John Ruskin that used to hang on the stairs, and which on my first visit to the school I thought looked just like Willie Rushton, hangs prominently half way up the admin stairs.